 One of our activities in the field of publication is the ISPS book series.
 Routledge have recognised the importance of our field, publishing Psychosis: Psychological, Social and Integrative Approaches.
 The journal complements Routledge’s publishing of the ISPS book series which started in 2004.
 The books aim to cover many topics within the spectrum of the psychological therapies of psychosis and their application in a variety of settings.
 The series is intended to inform and further educate a wide range of mental health professionals as well as those developing and implementing policy.

-Nigel Bunker & Alison Summers, ISPS series editors
+Alison Summers & Anna Lavis, ISPS series editors

-There are currently 19 books published in the ISPS Book series.
-Some of the books have been translated into Chinese, Italian, Russian, Spanish and/or Swedish.
+The ISPS Book series includes books on a wide range of topics, some of which have been translated into different languages including Chinese, Italian, Russian, Spanish and/or Swedish.
 You can view the book series down below.
 A brief summary is given on each book and by clicking on their image you will be taken to a site where you can buy this book at a reduced price.
 You can also be taken to the store directly by clicking here.
 Members of ISPS can receive even larger discounts by going to the Members Area and using the information given there.

 Creativity and Psychotic States in Exceptional People: The Work of Murray Jackson